Cairo West Air Base: History

+Six Day War

+The Air Base was temporarily put out service was it was one of the air bases in Egypt attacked simultaneously by the Israeli Air Force during Operation Focus.

+Late history

 After submission of the Fiscal Year 1981 budget, the United States Secretary of Defense/JCS - ordered "Proud Phantom," at a request to Egypt which was an unprogrammed tactical deployment, not part of the regular exercise program.
 Twelve F-4E Phantom IIs and at least 400 personnel were dispatched from the 347th Tactical Fighter Wing at Moody Air Force Base, Georgia, to Cairo West, in July 1980.

 On 29 May 1981 a Lockheed C-130 Hercules crashed after takeoff from the base.

 For a long period it has been frequently listed by aviation periodicals as the home of the 222nd Tactical Fighter Brigade of the Egyptian Air Force, flying McDonnell Douglas F-4 Phantom IIs.

 It has been a frequent site for United States Air Force deployments, with the 487th Air Expeditionary Wing located here in March-May 2003 during the 2003 invasion of Iraq.

 The Cairo West TACAN (Ident: BLA) is located on the field.